egroeg92/spaceShoot/README.txt

 do the same in game to match ip of server

 CONTROLS
-shoot w,a,s,d
-move arrow keys
+move w,a,s,d

-Goals:
+shoot mouse

+TODO:

-include ship sprites
+problem with shooting and moving at the same time include ship sprites
-include mouse control for shooting

 Basically this is a game I made in a few hours and hope to improve it here and there when I have time.
 Maybe edventually rebuild a similar game on a better platform.